-Note: The number of building permits issued annually over the most recent 10 and 5and 5-year periods range from 157 to 38 number of housing units respectively, approximately a third of these were multi-family units.
-It is anticipated that future development trends in the Town of Lysander will continue to be a mix of single-single- family units and apartments, with an increased demand for apartments as the community population ages.
-It is reasonable to predict something closer to our ten-ten- year average of 79 housing units annually are likely to be built each of the next 10 years as the population ages.
+Note: The number of building permits issued annually over the most recent 10 and 5year periods range from 157 to 38 housing units respectively, approximately a third of these were multi-family units.
+It is anticipated that future development trends in the Town of Lysander will continue to be a mix of single-family units and apartments, with an increased demand for apartments as the community population ages.
+It is reasonable to predict something closer to our ten-year average of 79 housing units annually are likely to be built each of the next 10 years as the population ages.